joost-morsink/FF-admin-module/doc/arch/process.md

 * Transfer money to charities and administer results

+* Optional 2nd part of the process:

   * Export data (donations) from the online database

   * Import this data into the event source

   * Execute `Enter`

   * Execute investment of newly added liquid assets (cash amount) and administer results

 * Make an export for auditing purposes